Where to Stay in Istanbul First Time: Best Areas

 Where should I stay in Istanbul for the first time?

-Sultanahmet is the best area to stay in Istanbul for first-time travelers due to its close proximity to Istanbul’s top tourist attractions such as Hagia Sophia, the Blue Mosque, Topkapi Palace, and the Grand Bazaar.
-If you stay here, you will be located in the heart of action, within walking distance to major sights, as well as many restaurants, bars, and shops.
+Sultanahmet is the best overall area to stay in Istanbul for first-time travelers due to its proximity to top attractions such as Hagia Sophia, the Blue Mosque, Topkapi Palace, and the Grand Bazaar.
+You’ll be located within easy walk to many major sights, restaurants, bars, and shops.

-What are the best areas to stay in Istanbul?
+What are the best areas to stay in Istanbul for tourists?

 Sultanahmet, Taksim, Bazaar District, Galata, Karakoy, Besiktas, and Sisli are the best areas to stay in Istanbul for tourists because they are the most popular and safe neighborhoods that offer a wide range of attractions and amenities.